icerpc/icerpc-csharp/tools/IceRpc.BuildTelemetry.Reporter/README.md

 This data is used to help the IceRPC team understand how the tools are being used and to help prioritize future development efforts.
-The data is stored in a secure database and not shared with third parties.
+The data is stored in a secure database and is not shared with any third parties.

 ## Opting Out